rowanterra/Data_Analysis/96_Well_Data/README.md

 (2) Aggregated data template
 - *aggregated_data.xlsx*
-- This is the preprocessing template with full data to analyze added
+- This is the preprocessing template with full data to analyze added.
+It should contain your data prior to running the SOP notebook.

 ## Preparation to Complete Prior to Main Workflow